-Your Parish Council team is made up of nine volunteers from the community.
+Your Parish Council team is made up of seven volunteers from the community.

 We all bring different skills and experience to the team and are a non-politicised group.

 I originally come from Norfolk and moved to Bishop Middleham in 1991 to work at the Castle Eden Brewery "for a couple of years".
 I fell in love with this place and decided to stay.

 I left Whitbread in 2005 and became a Civil Servant working at the Department for Education and Public Health England for the next 15yrs leading operational delivery and digital transformation programmes.
 In 2020 I joined a technology company Fimatix.
 I also have my own management consultancy business.